sigcnl/sigcnl.github.io/cnl2020program.md

 - 16:30-17:00 Yannis Haralambous and Tian Tian.
 Tailoring a Controlled Language Out of a Corpus of Maintenance Reports (full paper)
 - 17:00-17:30 Norbert E. Fuchs.
 The Law of Inertia and the Frame Problem in Attempto Controlled English (full paper)
 - 17:30-18:00 Mary-Jane Antia and C.Maria Keet.
-Enhancing the development of a bottom-up CNL design for Competency Questions (CQs) in Ontology Engineering (full paper)
+Assessing and Enhancing Bottom-up CNL Design for Competency Questions for Ontologies (full paper)

 ### Thursday, 9 September 2021